The most asked question I get; what is Neurodiversity?

 The hunt goes on.
 But the question is; who is the hunter and who is being hunted?

 Also, they no longer reside in their natural habitat.
-The great outdoors, where every sound, smell or reflection meant either to eat or to be eaten, has been traded in for carefully arranged office gardens, where the same amount of sounds, smells and reflections mean absolutely nothing but still enter the brain with the same priority as before.
+The great outdoors, where every sound, smell or reflection meant everything – either to eat or to be eaten, has been traded in for carefully arranged office gardens, where the same amount of sounds, smells and reflections mean absolutely nothing but still enter the brain with the same priority as before.
 Thus overwhelming the brain, causing energy drains and eventually a higher rate of burnouts [link].

-Social anxiety is real, as ADHD’ers are often wrongly labelled as unsociable, oversharing, party poopers, unreliable or blabbermouths [link] – and every time they get (poorly) labelled, the trauma grows bigger as most ADHDers overthink everything all the time. [link]
+Social anxiety is real, as ADHD’ers are often wrongly labelled as unsociable, oversharing, party poopers, unreliable or blabbermouths [link] – and every time they get (poorly) labelled, the trauma grows bigger as most ADHDers overthink everything all the time. [link] Thus, Rejection Sensitity Dysorder becomes a fact of life [link] – and the pain that comes with it, can be best described as deep emotional suffering.

 In our hunger to change the world to our needs, we forgot that we need to look further than what our typical needs are.
 The needs of the many have outweighed the needs of the few.
 We’ve shaped our (western) world in a perfect (neuro)typical habitat.